32 reps. 1400 pharmacies. Everyone getting exactly the same attention.

 Everyone getting the same attention meant nobody getting the right attention.

-The range-based segmentation
+The range-based call plan

 We rebuilt the call plan around potential, not equality.